Gramma dejongi: Description

-Range
+Distribution

-This species is considered to be largely endemic to the waters around Cuba.
+Gramma dejongi is considered to be largely endemic to the waters around southern Cuba.
 However a solitary individual has been found off the coast of the Little Cayman Island in the Cayman Islands.
 Whether this represents another population or a displaced individual cannot be confirmed.

 In aquariums

-This species is popular as an aquarium pet, but due to its recent discovery it has not been as popular as other species.
+Gramma dejongi is popular as an aquarium pet, but due to its recent discovery it has not been as popular as other species.
 Its temperament is similar to that of the other Gramma species.
 Of note it is the first basslet to have a distinct color morph bred by enthusiasts, that being the "Platinum" variant, in which the purple coloration is replaced by a white color.